-Duties and Benefits of the Fellowship Recipients: The Adams Fellows will join an interdisciplinary graduate workshop that will meet three times on Tuesday evenings in the fall semester of 2018 (October 16, November 13, and December 11) and twice in the spring semester of 2019 (February 5 and April 13).
-The April meeting will be part of the annual Maynard Adams Symposium for the Humanities on April 12-13, which will feature the distinguished Columbia University philosopher Philip Kitcher.
+Duties and Benefits of the Fellowship Recipients: The Adams Fellows will join an interdisciplinary graduate workshop that will meet three evenings in the fall semester of 2019 (dates to be decided) and twice in the spring semester of 2020 (dates to be decided).
+The April meeting will be part of the annual Maynard Adams Symposium for the Humanities on March 20-21, 2020 which will feature the distinguished Columbia University philosopher Philip Kitcher.
 Ten Fellows will be selected from disciplines such as Philosophy, History, English, Religious Studies, Art History, Music or other academic fields in which public engagement is important for graduate education and future careers.
 The Adams Fellows will be required to participate in dinner conversations about short readings that explore the public role of the humanities.
 In addition, each fellowship recipient will be expected to develop or contribute to a public outreach project or event.
 To facilitate the development of these events, Fellowship recipients will meet with CPH staff to workshop their ideas.

 The readings and discussions will focus on issues that were important to Maynard Adams and remain important in all democratic societies: the nature of philosophical truths, the importance of public education, the discussion of humanistic knowledge in the media and public debates, the development of human identities, and the value of the humanities for well-informed participation in contemporary political cultures.
 The Adams Fellows will also participate in the annual Adams Symposium in the spring semester and meet with the visiting keynote speaker, Philip Kitcher.